PatrickJYKang/lbw/README.md

 Please follow the existing formatting and naming conventions:

 - Timestamps are always `HH:MM:SS`
-- Delivery IDs use the format: `inn{n}_ov{over}_ball{ball}`
+- Delivery IDs use the format: `inn{n}_ov{over}_ball{ball}`; if any of those are unknown, use lowercase letters
 - Enumerations for DRS components must use the exact spelling defined in the schema

 ---

 ## Licence

-This dataset is provided for research, cataloguing, and educational purposes.
-Please respect broadcaster copyrights when linking to YouTube material.
+This dataset is released into the public domain under the CC0 1.0 Universal dedication.
+It contains only factual metadata and manually logged timestamps.

+The public domain licence applies only to the dataset itself.
+**All referenced YouTube videos remain the property of their respective rights holders.
+No video content is hosted, stored, or redistributed in this repository.**

+Users are responsible for ensuring that any use of the linked video material complies with YouTube’s Terms of Service and applicable copyright law.